TheE7Player/CSGO-Event-Viewer/README.md

 # CSGO Event Viewer

+> This project is now abandoned due to commitments else where on other projects

+> A new once have been made instead and will be the new CSEV that works: [CSEV 2](https://github.com/TheE7Player/CSEV2).

  A Java project to allow users to see what events you can use with [logic_eventlistener](https://developer.valvesoftware.com/wiki/Logic_eventlistener).

  This program is dependent on the parser [CSGO Event Parser](https://github.com/TheE7Player/CSGO_Event_Parser), which generates the events.json file *needed* to handle the events needed in order to run this program. (*Which is included with release*)